ruslo/CGold/docs/tutorials/workflow.rst

 If your workflow doesn't match the configure-once approach then it may be a symptom of wrongly written CMake code.
-Especially when you have to run ``cmake -H. -B_builds`` twice or when ``cmake --build _builds`` doesn't detect updates to the CMake code.
+Especially when you have to run ``cmake -H. -B_builds`` twice or when ``cmake --build _builds`` doesn't detect updates that have been made to the CMake code.

 .. admonition:: CMake issue